 How The Wild Mind Project Can Help

-The Wild Mind Project has had extensive experience of working with young people who are vulnerable to, or experiencing mental ill-health.
-Our programmes get young people out into nature, mindfully observing the natural world or doing activities such as conservation work or gardening.
-The young people also engage in a range of therapeutic nature focussed art activities.
+The Wild Mind Project programmes get young people out into nature, mindfully observing the natural world or doing activities such as conservation work or gardening.
+This is combined with a range of creative activities, meditation and cooking on an open fire.

-Evidence suggests that spending time in natural environments can improve mental health and wellbeing.
+Evidence suggests that spending time in the natural environment can improve mental health and wellbeing.
 Nature reduces neural activity in the subgenual prefrontal cortex which can alleviate symptoms of depression.
-It also facilitates social networking and promotes social inclusion in children and adolescents.
+It also reduces anxiety, facilitates social networking and promotes social inclusion, particularly in young people.
 This approach is often referred to as green care or nature-based intervention.

-Research also suggests that community-based arts activities can help stabilise young people’s mental health.
-Creative activity enhances positive mood which increases levels of mental flexibility and creative thinking, and facilitates cognitive processing which primes for cognitive change.
+Research also suggests that creative activities can help stabilise young people’s mental health.
+Art enhances positive mood which increases levels of mental flexibility and creative thinking.
+Creative activities facilitates cognitive processing which primes for cognitive change.

 “The concept is amazing, the activities are really enriching and really well thought out.
 The mixture of learning, creating and then sharing was really stimulating to engage my anxious mind”